 The Final Cut Pro is a video editing software on Mac Computer that offers a wide range of photo and video orientation options that can help you make your video and photo the way you would want it to appear.
-If you have vertically filmed a video on your mobile phone and you want to twist it up, down or place it at any angle without changing its quality, this would be the best tool for you.
-Flipping clips in final cut pro by following the below steps.
+If you have vertically filmed a video on your mobile phone and you want to twist it up, down, or place it at any angle without changing its quality, this would be the best tool for you.
+Flipping clips in the Final Cut Pro by following the steps below.

-This is an easy to use software that can enable to full customize your videos by flipping, rotating and doing all sorts of editing tasks.
+As one of the most popular professional video editing software, Final Cut Pro is an easy-to-use software that can enable you to fully customize your videos by flipping, rotating and doing all sorts of editing tasks.
 Follow the below simple steps to flip, crop, resize or move clips.

 Step 1: Select a Clip on the Timeline

-The timeline is at the bottom portion of the Final cut Pro.
-You can add tittles and texts as well to these clips before integrating them to your photos.
+The timeline is at the bottom portion of the Final Cut Pro.
+After adding clips to the timeline, you can add tittles and texts as well to these clips before integrating them into your videos.

-There is a popup menu that you should click on for you to get the Transform tools.
-It is on the lower left corner of the viewer so it should be easy to see.
-You can use the short cut as well which can be done by pressing (shift-T).
+There is a popup menu for you to get the Transform tool.
+It is in the lower-left corner of the viewer so it should be easy to see.
+You can use the shortcut as well which can be done by pressing (shift-T).
 Or Control-click in the viewer and choose Transform.

 There are blue handles at each corner which enable the user to adjust image size while maintaining the aspect ratio of the photo.